 Why KeyShot Network Rendering?

-Implementing KeyShot Network Rendering on your site allows you to take advantage of your network’s computer resources for rendering images, animations, and KeyShotVR’s.
+KeyShot Network Rendering allows you to take advantage of your network’s computer resources for rendering images, animations, and KeyShotVR’s.
 After the simple installation process, any user with KeyShot can send a “job” to be rendered on the network.
 The jobs are organized into a queue that all users can view.
 Jobs can also be sent from the internal KeyShot queue to network rendering.

 How it works

-KeyShot Network Rendering system consists of three elements: Master, Slaves, and Queues.
-The Master manages the network resources.
-The Slave does the actual rendering of each job.
-The Queue shows the jobs that have been submitted to the Network Rendering system.
-After the job is submitted, the Queue can be closed or disconnected from the network.
+KeyShot Network Rendering consists of three elements: Master, Slaves, and Queues.
+The Master manages all of the connected network resources.
+The Slave does the actual rendering.
+The Queue shows the jobs that have been submitted to the Network Rendering system by each Slave.
+After the job is submitted, the Queue can be closed or disconnected from the network without affecting the jobs.

-The more cores you have, the faster your images, animations and KeyShotVR’s render.
+The more cores you have, the faster your images and animations render.

 How Many Cores Do You Need?